Budget is already allotted for the year. There’s not enough time to make a deal.

 You’re in the sales game.
 You know that a lot of people sleep on making a decision at the end of the year.
 You know how annoying that is for your sales team and how detrimental it can be for the prospect.
 So why are you making things harder for yourself and your team?

-If you’re making changes to your sales team’s tech stack, December is where the magic happens.
+If you’re making changes to your sales team’s tech stack, Q4 is where the magic happens.
 Making an end-of-year purchasing decision works in your favour in four big ways:

 - It makes your Q1 a strong sales quarter from day 1.

-- You get December deals, which may disappear if you wait.
+- You can get in on special deals, which may disappear if you wait.

 - You can often find some budget wiggle-room.